PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #29 - 2024-07/index.md

 # Activity report
-You can find more details about the different activities on the [PTS project roadmap](https://github.com/orgs/PiRogueToolSuite/projects/3/views/4).
+You can find more details about the different activities in the  [PTS project roadmap](https://github.com/orgs/PiRogueToolSuite/projects/3/views/4).

 ##  US4 - Evidence collection [#22](https://github.com/PiRogueToolSuite/project-management/issues/22)